|

 The Chilterns with its deep valleys and high escarpments is difficult terrain to adequately search and I held the view that the eagle was obviously moving about so would be incredibly hard to pin down.It would owe more to luck than judgement on my part if I were to encounter it.

-Sam Viles of Birdguides helpfully instigated a special Booted Eagle WhatsApp Group for anyone to join and liase with sightings, directions and questions.
+Due to the interest in this latest sighting Sam Viles of Birdguides helpfully instigated a special Booted Eagle WhatsApp Group for anyone to join and liase with possible sightings, directions and questions.

 I went to bed that night tired and aching from helping clear willow scrub from Shrike Meadow, one of my local Farmoor Reservoir's small reserves, and forgot all about the Booted Eagle

 Andy responded that he and Rich were going for it.
-Graham said he might.
+Graham said he might depending on further news

 I knew I was just postponing the inevitable